-For many interviewers and hiring managers, choosing the right candidate for an open position can seem like putting a puzzle together.
+Choosing the right candidate for an open position is a lot like putting a puzzle together.

 Even with all the right pieces in front of you, it can still be extremely difficult to decide between multiple candidates, especially since the final batch of candidates are all likely to be highly qualified.